 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that determination of applications be made in accordance with the Development Plan unless material considerations indicate otherwise.
-The Development Plan for the Borough comprises the Test Valley Borough Revised Local Plan (2016).
+The Development Plan for the Borough comprises the Test Valley Borough Revised Local Plan (2016), and 'made' Neighbourhood Plans.
 Material considerations are defined by Case Law and includes, amongst other things, draft Development Plan Documents (DPD), Supplementary Planning Documents (SPD) and other relevant guidance including Development Briefs, Government advice, amenity considerations, crime and community safety, traffic generation and safety.

-On the 24 July 2018 the Government published a revised National Planning Policy Framework (NPPF).
-The revised NPPF replaced and superseded the previous NPPF published in 2012.
+On the 19th February 2019 the Government published a revised National Planning Policy Framework (NPPF).
+The revised NPPF replaced and superseded the previous NPPF published in 2018.
 The revised NPPF is a material consideration in planning decisions.